 Fixture Spacing Requirements & Building Codes

-Getting your bathroom plumbing layout right starts with understanding the rules — not just best practices.
-The International Residential Code (IRC) sets the minimum legal standards that all U.S. residential bathroom plumbing must meet, and local jurisdictions may layer on stricter requirements on top.
+Getting your bathroom plumbing layout right starts with understanding the rules, not just best practices.
+The International Residential Code (IRC) sets the minimum legal standards that all U.S. residential bathroom plumbing must meet, and local jurisdictions may layer on stricter requirements.
+Most jurisdictions in 2026 are enforcing the 2024 IRC and 2024 IPC (some are still on the 2021 editions), and the core fixture spacing dimensions have not changed for 2026.

 IRC Minimum Clearance Requirements